 Check travel conditions ahead of the day and plan accordingly, assuming traffic conditions for that time of the day – Saturday traffic is always heavier than on weekdays.
 Pre-book taxis (in Central London black cabs are great as they speed through bus lanes) and if you plan to catch one on the day, see point 1 above and delegate this job to someone else.

 * * *

-Take (or see point 1- delegate) your flowers out of water at least 30 min before the departure time and wrap stalks in paper towels to dry.
-You do not want any wet patches on yours or bridesmaids’ dresses.
+Take (or see point 1- delegate) your flowers out of the water at least 30 min before the departure time and wrap stalks in paper towels to dry.
+You do not want any wet patches on your or your bridesmaids’ dresses.
 If you intend to carry your bouquet in front of you for the entrance, keep your hands at belly button level and your elbows slightly away from your body.
-When we feel stressed we have a tendency to ‘hide’ behind the flowers so this will help to remember.
-Who will have and pin boutonnieres in the morning?
+When we feel stressed, we have a tendency to ‘hide’ behind the flowers, so this will help you to remember.
+Who will have and pin boutonnières in the morning?
 Ask the florist how to do it.
-I usually get to help with it as it is not as easy as it might seem!
+I usually get to help with it, as it is not as easy as it might seem!

 * * *

 Break in your shoes ahead of the wedding and practice walking if you do not normally wear this type of shoes.
 Worth having some emergency plasters on you anyway or spare shoes for later!

 In case of bad weather, bring wellies/spare shoes with you, so this will not spoil an opportunity for wedding photos (giant umbrellas too!).
 Heel protectors are also a great idea if your venue offers garden use, and there is gravel or muddy grounds.
 Note, there are different sizes for a different type of heels.